 - Dermal (these are surface piercings)

-- Cartilage, Daith, Helix piercing on the ears: just as a general knowledge any piercing going through the cartilage will be painful.
+- Cartilage, Daith, Helix is piercing on the ears: just as general knowledge, any piercing going through the cartilage will be painful.

 High Level Pain: